Lawrence Russell and Company

 - The front-end of the process focuses on development of a customized, comprehensive, integrated, and automated lifetime cash flow projection and investment asset appreciation model to be used in subsequent planning, analysis and decision-making.
 At the end of the planning process, clients are provided with their own copy of this financial planning software loaded with their personal data and assumptions.
 Our clients can use this computerized financial planning model to update and analyze their finances in the future.

 - After a client’s personal financial objectives have been clarified and their baseline lifetime financial plan has been developed and agreed upon, the advisor will write a detailed personal finance and investment planning document covering the various topics that are of importance to the client, including the “how-to and why.”
-These written plans typically exceed 100 pages.
+These written plans typically exceed 40 pages with an additional reference appendix that typically exceeds 100 pages.

 As appropriate, a comprehensive written financial plan can address: